hubidu/codeceptjs-testbook/BACKLOG.md

 - Group steps by page object methods

 ## BACKLOG
+- IDEA Implement a 'linter' for codeceptjs tests and recommend best practices (e. g. dont use timeouts in wait functions, use waitForText with context, use see instead of grab/assert)
 - For better readability of steps: Make method templates which specify parameters.
 E. g.
 I.see => I see {text} in {element}
 - When a test fails show possibly related changes in source code (e. g. using a correlation service which uses the tags to find changes in related projects)
 - Implement conditional tags (NotProduction, NotIntegration)